looker-open-source/extension-examples/vanilla/counter/README.md

 9. Reload the page and click the `Browse` dropdown menu.
 You should see the extension label in the list.

    - The extension will load the JavaScript from the `url` you provided in the `application` definition.
+By default, this is http://localhost:8080/bundle.js.
+If you change the port your server runs on in the package.json, you will need to also update it in the manifest.lkml.
    - Reloading the extension page will bring in any new code changes from the extension template.

 ## Deployment